fire-archive/DesignConcepts/chapters/level_07.md

 You might wonder, what is it about children's games that allow them to be completely devoid of decisions?
 We'll get to that in a bit.

-Other than those two exceptions, most games have some manner of decision-making, and it is here that a game can be made more or less interesting.
+Other than those two exceptions, most games have some manner of making decisions, and it is here that a game can be made more or less interesting.
 Sid Meier has been quoted as saying that a good game is a series of interesting decisions (or something like that), and there is some truth there.
 But what makes a decision "interesting"? *Battleship* is a game that has plenty of decisions but is not particularly interesting for most adults; why not?
 What makes the decisions in *Settlers of Catan* more interesting than *Monopoly*?
 Most importantly, how can you design your own games to have decisions that are actually compelling?

 ## Things Not To Do